laurentpayot/purescript-for-elm-developers/README.md

 -- Right [(Just 1),(Just 2),Nothing]
 ```

-## Vite setup

-When using [PureScript IDE for VS code](https://marketplace.visualstudio.com/items/nwolverson.ide-purescript) the project is built every time you save a file.
-There is no need for a special Vite plugin.
-Just import `output/Main/index.js` in your Vite `main.js` file.

 ## The Flame front-end framework

 [Halogen](https://purescript-halogen.github.io/purescript-halogen/) is the most used front-end framework for PureScript but we will use the [**Flame**](https://flame.asafe.dev/) framework because: